Published 2/2/2012 Updated 11/21/2019

 19 And I will give unto thee the keys of the kingdom of heaven: and whatsoever thou shalt bind on earth shall be bound in heaven: and whatsoever thou shalt loose on earth shall be loosed in heaven.

 4. But just a few scriptures later, he messed up and got busted down.

 22 Then Peter took him, and began to rebuke him, saying, Be it far from thee, Lord: this shall not be unto thee.

 23 But he turned, and said unto Peter, Get thee behind me, Satan: thou art an offence unto me: for thou savourest not the things that be of God, but those that be of men.

 5. At times he was brash and tended towards violence.

 John 18:10 Then Simon Peter, having a sword, drew it and struck the high priest’s servant, and cut off his right ear.
 The servant’s name was Malchus.

-6. At times he was faithless and a liar.
+6. At times he was faithless, used foul language and was a liar.

 John 18:7 Then the servant girl who kept the door said to Peter, “You are not also one of this Man’s disciples, are you?”
 He said, “I am not.”

-He actually denied Christ three times, even after Jesus told him he would do it.
+He denied Christ three times, even after Jesus told him he would do it.
 But I thank God that Jesus never gave up on him.
-In spite of his foibles and his shortcomings; regardless of his messing up, Jesus loved him, strengthened him and encouraged him.
+In spite of his defects and his shortcomings, regardless of his messing up, Jesus loved him, strengthened him, and encouraged him.